 The power of omission

 Mim was born with a physical deformity called talipes.
-Within minutes of taking her first breath, the newborn baby was rushed to surgery and her right leg was operated on, leaving the souvenir of a giant scar around her ankle.
+Within minutes of taking her first breath, she was rushed to surgery for her right leg to be operated on, leaving the souvenir of a giant scar around her ankle.

-For the first 9 months of her life, Mim wore a cast that dug deep into her skin.
-If she hadn't have gotten the operation she would have forever walked with an interned foot and a more dramatic "spring" in her step.
+For the first 9 months of her life, Mim wore a cast around her leg that dug deep into her skin.
+However, if the operation hadn't have taken place, she would have forever walked with an interned foot and a more dramatic limp (or what she liked to call "spring") in her step.

 For the rest of her life, Mim could never point her foot - she couldn't do ballet, pass age-10 level swimming or wear high heels.
-Her right foot would always lag 3 sizes behind the other (forcing her to always buy 2 sizes of the same shoes).
-Her right leg would always look like a wooden peg - it lacked shape to qualify a heel and calf.
+Her right foot would always lag 3 sizes behind the other (forcing her to always buy 2 sizes of the same pair of shoes).
+She often joked that her "baby leg" looked like Captain Cook's wooden peg - she essentially had no right calf or heel.
+She'd never have the long, lean, shapely legs of a glamorous high-heeled woman.

 Mim never took any interest in sports or exercise whatsoever until she was 19.
 It only took signing up for her first ever gym membership for Mim to fall in love with fitness.